List of counties in Utah

 There are 29 counties in the U.S. state of Utah.

-There were originally seven counties established under the provisional State of Deseret in 1849: Davis, Iron, Sanpete, Salt Lake, Tooele, Utah, and Weber.
-The Territory of Utah was created in 1851 with the first territorial legislature meeting from 1851–1852.
-The first legislature re-created the original counties from the State of Deseret under territorial law as well as establishing three additional counties: Juab, Millard, and Washington.
-All other counties were established between 1854 and 1894 by the Utah Territorial Legislature under territorial law except for the last two counties formed, Daggett and Duchesne.
-They were created by popular vote and by gubernatorial proclamation after Utah became a state.
+In 1849, the provisional State of Deseret established seven counties: Davis, Iron, Sanpete, Salt Lake, Tooele, Utah, and Weber.
+After the Territory of Utah was created in 1851, the first territorial legislature (1851–1852) acknowledged those seven and created three more: Juab, Millard, and Washington.
+Over a 40-year period (1854–1894), the Utah Territorial Legislature established most of the counties that exist today.
+In the early 20th century, after Utah had become a state, the final two counties were created: Duchesne by gubernatorial proclamation (1913) and Daggett by popular vote (1917).
 Present-day Duchesne County encompassed an Indian reservation that was created in 1861.
 The reservation was opened to homesteaders in 1905 and the county was created in 1913.
-Due to dangerous roads, mountainous terrain, and bad weather preventing travel via a direct route, 19th century residents in present-day Daggett County had to travel 400 to 800 mi on both stage and rail to conduct business in Vernal, the county seat for Uintah County a mere 50 mi away.
+Due to dangerous roads, mountainous terrain, and bad weather preventing travel via a direct route, 19th-century residents in present-day Daggett County had to travel 400 to 800 mi on both stage and rail to conduct business in Vernal, the county seat for Uintah County a mere 50 mi away.
 In 1917, all Uintah County residents voted to create Daggett County.

-Based on 2021 United States Census data, the population of Utah was 3,337,975.
-Just over 75% of Utah's population is concentrated along four Wasatch Front counties: Salt Lake, Utah, Davis, and Weber.
-Salt Lake County was the largest county in the state with a population of 1,186,421, followed by Utah County with 684,986, Davis County with 367,285 and Weber County with 267,066.
-Daggett County was the least populated with 976 people.
+Based on 2024 United States Census data, the population of Utah was 3,503,613.
+Just under 75% of Utah's population is concentrated along four Wasatch Front counties: Salt Lake, Utah, Davis, and Weber.
+Salt Lake County was the largest county in the state with a population of 1,216,274, followed by Utah County with 747,234, Davis County with 378,470 and Weber County with 276,118.
+Daggett County was the least populated with 956 people.
 The largest county in land area is San Juan County with 7821 mi2 and Davis County is the smallest with 304 mi2.

 The Federal Information Processing Standard (FIPS) code, which is used by the United States government to uniquely identify states and counties, is provided with each county.
 Utah's FIPS code is 49, which when combined with any county code would be written as 49XXX.
 In the FIPS code column in the table below, each FIPS code links to the most current census data for that county.

 The Utah Code (Title 17, Chapter 50, Part 5) divides the counties into six classes by population: